-When you think of a motor, the first thing comes in your mind might be a car.
-But you actually encounter with many motors in your home like washing machine, fridge, a fan, all these are machines uses electric motor.
+When you think of a motor, the first thing that comes in your mind might be a car.
+But you actually encounter many motors in your home like a washing machine, fridge, a fan, all these are machines that use an electric motor.
 The electric motor has demonstrated properties of electromagnetism.

-The principle behind the magnetic field and electric current is a bit technical, but making a simple electric motor is easy.
-This experiment requires just a coil of wire, a magnet and a battery for power source.
-By the project of simple electric motor, you will explore how to build and construct an electric motor and the changes happening after the rotation of the motor.
+The principle behind the magnetic field and electric current are a bit technical, but making a simple electric motor is easy.
+This experiment requires just a coil of wire, a magnet and a battery for the power source.
+By the project of a simple electric motor, you will explore how to build and construct an electric motor and the changes happening after the rotation of the motor.

 - Insulated wire

 - Electric tape